SIFISO-M/SIFISO-M/README.md

-- 👋 Hi, I’m @SIFISO-M
+- 👋 Hi, I’m Sifiso Mgidi
-- 👀 I’m interested in musicand good food
+- 👀 I’m interested in good music and nice food.
-- 🌱 I’m currently learning data science in python
+- 🌱 I’m currently learning data science in python and exposing myself to some bit of java
-- 💞️ I’m looking to collaborate on python projects that will both challenge and enrich me.
+- 💞️ I’m looking to collaborate on python  and java projects that will both challenge and enrich me.
 - 📫 How to reach me sifisozmgidi@gmail.com

 <!---